Sweet Potato Tzimmes

 An Eastern European standard, tzimmes is a roasted vegetable dish that is made a number of ways, depending on the occasion.
 For the Jewish New Year, Rosh Hashana, the appropriate ingredients include carrots and sweet potatoes, with the added sweetness of fresh and dried fruits.
 Recipe adapted from Vegan Holiday Kitchen.
 Photox by Susan Voisin.

 - 3 large carrots, sliced

-- 3 large sweet potatoes, cooked or microwaved in their skins,
+- 3 large sweet potatoes, cooked, baked, or microwaved

 - 1 large apple or pear, cored and sliced

 - 1/2 teaspoon each: ground ginger and salt

 - 1/3 to 1/2 cup chopped walnuts, optional

 Heat the oil in a large skillet.
 Sauté the onions over medium heat until they are translucent.
 Add the carrots and continue to sauté until onions and carrots are golden.

 In a mixing bowl, combine the onion-carrot mixture with all the remaining ingredients except walnuts.
 Mix thoroughly; don’t worry if the potato slices break apart.

 Transfer the mixture to a large, oiled, shallow baking dish (a round or oval shape is attractive).
 Sprinkle the optional walnuts over the top.
 Bake for 45 to 50 minutes, or until the top begins to turn slightly crusty.